• Menu

 The Gordon – erm, this one works too

-The Gordon, was the next fly to get a try, being of similar body colour, it was an obvious choice, again it worked well, especially in bright conditions.
-Again, I was out with Fraser on Menteith, he had a club competition coming up and as always, wanted to do well.
+The Gordon, was the next fly to get a try,.
+Naturally being of similar body colour, it was an obvious choice.
+It worked again.
+In particular in bright conditions.
+Again, I was out with Fraser on Lake of Menteith.
+He had a club competition coming up and as always, wanted to do well.
 We eventually found rising fish in the gap between the peninsula and the island, but they were being picky.
-After trying a few casts with various dries, I decided to try a wet fly approach and switched to the Gordon on the point.
+After trying a few casts with various dries, I decided to try a wet fly approach.
+As a result we switched to the Gordon on the point.
 Within 14-15 casts I had had 10 fish and missed one or two others.
-Fraser did well in his competition, not all down to this pattern but another Bergman fly was added to the box.
+Fraser did well in his competition, and another Bergman fly was added to the box.

 rainbow trout, catch and release, trout fishing, fly fishing, lake of Menteith